 Be careful what you read about Good Manners.
 A film of two very contrasting halves, it would be a great shame to have any of the surprises of the second half spoiled for you by over enthusiastic film reviewers.
 These critics may mean well (some of them), but Good Manners is a film to savour with next to no knowledge of what is in store for you.
 This review contains no spoilers for the second half.
+When you are done reading the review you can check out this genting casino promo code while you consider if this movie is something for you.

 It’s safe to say that right from the opening credits, Good Manners has a storybook, fairytale feel to it.
 A specific font used in the opening credits and elsewhere in the film reminds that this is a film that will be more fantastical than it at first appears.
 It starts with care worker Clara accepting the position of live-in nanny to the as-yet unborn child of wealthy, single Ana.
 But while the two women immediately form a close bond, it soon emerges that Ana is hiding a very dark secret about her gestating offspring.